1 August 2025, 9:49 am

 By Eman Yonah Oruk

 Tonny Ocen, a resident of Barlong B village, expressed outrage over corruption at Wirao Trading Centre.
-He reported being forced to pay 1,000 shillings for an LC1 recommendation during his photo session, stating that refusal would mean denial of service.
+He reported being forced to pay 1,000 shillings for an LC1 recommendation during his photo session, stating that refusal would result in denial of service.

 Another resident, Martin Christ Ongora, shared a similar ordeal.
 He was charged 6,000 shillings for three individuals.
 He noted that the amount varied depending on who was approached—some were asked for 2,000 or even 1,000 shillings, particularly first-time registrants.

-In his comment to our reporter Jatim Brian Ogutu, the LC5 Councillor of Aber subcounty stated that he was deeply shocked upon hearing the news.
-He called for the arrest of NIRA staff who are allegedly extorting money from residents of Aber, despite NIRA being a government-established agency.
+In a comment to our reporter Jatim Brian Ogutu, the LC5 Councillor of Aber Sub-county stated that he was deeply shocked upon hearing the news.
+He called for the arrest of NIRA staff allegedly extorting money from Aber residents, despite NIRA being a government-established agency.
 He condemned this as an abuse of the rights of the people of Wirao and promised to fight hard against such corruption.
-He also urged the district authorities to take action and ensure that the officials involved return the money they took from the people.
+He also urged district authorities to take action and ensure that the officials involved return the money they took from the people.

 In response, Meregurewa Moses, a senior NIRA officer in Oyam, stated via phone that registration forms are not for sale and promised to visit the area to address the issue.

-This corruption came to light after a journalist from Shine fm 106.5 oyam went there to investigate.
-He pretended to be a client seeking registration, and money was requested from him before he proceeded to pay.
+This corruption came to light after a journalist from Shine FM 106.5 Oyam went undercover to investigate.
+He pretended to be a client seeking registration and was requested to pay money before proceeding.